 Ground cover plants are particularly useful in shady parts of the garden, where other plants struggle to grow.
 Areas beneath trees and shrubs are often difficult to plant up as the soil is so dry, but there are some ground cover options that can fit the bill.

-Discover seven flowering ground cover plants for shade, to pep up dark spots, below.
+Discover seven flowering ground cover plants for shade, below.

 Ajuga ‘Black Scallop’

-This spreading perennial is the perfect low-maintenance ground cover, with attractive foliage that adds rich, glossy colour to borders.
+This spreading perennial is the perfect low-maintenance ground cover plant, with attractive foliage that adds rich, glossy colour to borders.
 ‘Black Scallop’ also sends up short spikes of dark blue flowers from April to June.
 Partial to full shade is ideal for ajugas.

 This bergenia thrives in deep to partial shade and tolerates cold winds.
 It bears clusters of cup-shaped, pink flowers through April to May and its large glossy evergreen leaves develop a maroon tint in winter.

 Partial to full shade is best for these pretty perennials.
 Plant in groups to get maximum impact from the frothy flower spikes, which appear from May to July.
 It also offers bronze leaves in autumn.
 Useful under trees, tiarellas need little attention once established.